alanyongy/tft-matchup-predictor/README.md

 >
 > When a letter is matched, or no match is found for any letter, the search area is shifted left (by a larger value on match).
 >
+> *Red rectangle indicates approximate search area - only for visual explanation*
+>
 > ![](Writeup/ocr1.png) Read: `r`
 >
 > ![](Writeup/ocr2.png) Read: `re`